bofengb/weather-app-practice/README.md

 7. Install jsonwebtoken for JSON web token (JWT):

-- Implement cookies to a specific user and track them throughout the site:
+- Implement cookies to a specific user and track them throughout the application:

 ```bash
 npm i jsonwebtoken
 ```

-- Initialize cookie parser: allow the cookies to go back from one host to another:
+- Initialize cookie parser allowing the cookies to go back from one host to another:

 ```bash
 npm i cookie-parser